kanait/slimviewGPU/README.md

 ## License

-This software is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This software is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.